 In this section

 This section of the Playbook provides background on the opioid epidemic in the United States and how health IT plays a role.
-It presents information on different health IT solutions that providers can use to address the problem.
+It presents information on different health IT solutions that clinicians can use to address the problem.
 Health care practitioners, administrators and physician practice owners, and practice staff can also find a variety of health IT resources in this section.
 These tools can help improve opioid prescribing practices, inform clinical practice, protect patients at risk, and reduce diversion (illegally obtaining or using prescription medications).
 While the opioid epidemic requires diligence and collaboration from all aspects of patient care, health IT and the various related tools are but one of many solutions; we encourage the use of effective clinical tools and resources in addressing this complex issue.

 National opioid epidemic

-Health care providers across the country struggle to fight a growing national public health crisis.
+Health care clinicians across the country struggle to fight a growing national public health crisis.
 Drug overdose is the leading cause of accidental death in the U.S. Opioid addiction is driving this epidemic, with 90 overdose deaths each day.
 The Centers for Disease Control and Prevention (CDC) reported that opioids (including prescription opioids, heroin, and fentanyl) killed more than 30,000 Americans in 2015.
 Almost half of those deaths involved prescription opioid painkillers.

 Overdose deaths from prescription opioids have more than quadrupled since 1999,1, 2 and so have sales of these prescription drugs.3 In 2015, the amount of opioids prescribed was enough for every American to be medicated around the clock for 3 weeks.
 Raising further alarm, 4 in 5 new heroin users started out by misusing prescription opioids.4 Now, nearly 2 million people in America have a prescription opioid use disorder, contributing to increased illicit opioid use and the spread of HIV and hepatitis C.5